 Become an accountant or auditor in a chartered accountancy practice, the public sector or industry.
-Or work as a business consultant or financial manager in a manufacturing, service or consultancy organisation.
+Alternatively you could work as a business consultant or financial manager in a manufacturing, service or consultancy organisation.

 For information about professional accountancy requirements visit charteredaccountantsanz.com cpaaustralia.com.au auckland.ac.nz/study-accounting